Osalotioman/asfe/README.md

-# Welcome to Attendance System
+# Welcome to Attendance System Front-end Repo

 ## Introduction
 Attendance System is an initiative by a group of students from the University of Benin.
 It was born out of the need to make attendance records meaningful and reliable.
 The system provides a dynamic and secure way for lecturers to manage attendance efficiently while reducing the chances of unauthorized sign-ins.